 WSP will not host any event or course that is non-compliant with CDC and DC guidance.

-All meetings and programs will continue in person.
 Course cancellations or postponement for activities of 10 or less is at the discretion of the program chair.

 Please keep checking here for updates